I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiautil/nf-wiautil-wiaudbgdump.md

 <p>This example, which would be placed in a function named <i>SetBuffer</i>, causes the function name and a string describing the size of a buffer to be logged. </p>

-<p>The <b>wiauDbgDump</b> function typically is used to log a message along with one or more data values, as in the following example:</p>

-<p>This example, which would be placed in a function named <i>SetBuffer</i>, causes the function name and a string describing the size of a buffer to be logged. </p>

 ## -requirements
 <table>
 <tr>